harshsikhwal/csdot/README.md

 A c# library to process Dot language used by Graphviz.

-Currently it can generate DOT and dump as a file

 Development occurs at GitHub, where you can report issues and request enhancement.

 ## Usage: